Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Theoretical Framework: Expert Interventions

 \subsubsection{Impossibility Result on Identifying Expertise from Observational Data}

 The following proposition formalizes the nonidentifiability of expertly targeted action from observational data alone.
-The proof presents a counterexample of a pair of observationally equivalent SCMs that differ in whether Definition~\ref{def:expertly_targeted_action} is met.
+The proof, which is presented in full in Appendix \ref{app:theory:three_scms}, presents a counterexample pair of observationally equivalent SCMs that differ in whether Definition~\ref{def:expertly_targeted_action} is met.

-\begin{proposition}[Non-identifiability of expertly targeted action] \textbf{Expertly targeted action} is impossible to detect from facts about the observational distribution over $\mathbf{X}_t$, $A_t$ and $Y_{t+1}$ alone. \end{proposition} \begin{proof}[Proof Sketch] To determine whether expertise is present, we must establish both that $A_t$ affects $Y_{t+1}$ and that they are related by a common cause $U_t$ (Figure \ref{fig:graphical_model_expertise_intervention}).
-In general, it is impossible to distinguish whether two variables are directly related, related by a common cause, or both using just observational data about those two variables \cite{peters_elements_2017}.
-We carefully construct two SCMs $\mathcal{M}_1$ and $\mathcal{M}_2$ (see complete proof in Appendix \ref{app:theory:three_scms}).
-These SCMs induce identical observational distributions $\mathbb{P}(A_t, Y_{t+1})$. $\mathcal{M}_1$ meets the definition of an expertly targeted action, while $\mathcal{M}_2$ does not.
+\begin{proposition} Suppose Assumptions \ref{assumption:dag} through \ref{assumption:faithfulness} are met. \textbf{Expertly targeted action} is nonetheless impossible to detect from facts about the observational distribution over $\mathbf{X}_t$, $A_t$ and $Y_{t+1}$ alone. \end{proposition} \begin{proof}[Proof Sketch] To determine whether expertise is present, we must establish first both that $A_t$ affects $Y_{t+1}$ and that they are related by a common cause $U_t$.
+But in general, it is impossible to distinguish whether two variables are directly related, related by a common cause, or both using just observational data about those two variables \cite{peters_elements_2017}.
+We carefully construct two SCMs $\mathcal{M}_1$ and $\mathcal{M}_2$ inducing identical observational distributions $\mathbb{P}(A_t, Y_{t+1})$.\footnote{We leave $\mathbf{X}_t$ out of both models without loss of generality.} $\mathcal{M}_1$ satisfies the definition of expertly targeted action, while $\mathcal{M}_2$ does not.
 We achieve observational equivalence by tuning the exogenous noise variables in both models to produce the same distribution over $A_t$ and $Y_{t+1}$, even though their causal structures differ. \end{proof}

-Since it is impossible to identify expertly targeted action from observational data alone, qualitative data on how human decision-makers choose actions is crucial to understanding the deployment dynamics of algorithmic decision support systems.
-In \S\ref{sec:expertise_qual:methods}, we describe how to use advisors' qualitative logs of student interactions to supplement our understanding of whether and how they use non-algorithmic information to target their actions.
+Since it is impossible to identify expertly targeted action from observational data alone, in the absence of experimentation, qualitative data on how human decision makers choose actions is crucial to understanding the deployment dynamics of algorithmic decision aids.